Foley Hoag LLP - The Inside View

 Firm profile

-For more than seven decades, Foley Hoag has represented public and private clients in a wide range of disputes and transactions around the world.
+For over 80 years, Foley Hoag has represented public and private clients in a wide range of disputes and transactions around the world.
 We have established a lengthy record of success in industries such as life sciences, health care, technology, energy/renewables, investment management, and professional services.
 We deeply understand our clients’ businesses, priorities, strategies and industries.
 We are connected to the entrepreneurial community and detect emerging trends that will affect clients down the road.
 We have a reputation for an intellectual approach to case analysis and efficiently developing creative, compelling legal strategies.
 Foley Hoag lawyers are innovative, energetic and entrepreneurial, and we seek new lawyers who possess these same traits.

 Recruitment details

-• Clerking policy: Foley Hoag provides salary and tenure credit, as well as a judicial clerkship bonus, to associates who join the firm upon completion of a federal district or circuit court clerkship or a state supreme court clerkship
+• Clerking policy: Foley Hoag provides salary and tenure credit, as well as a judicial clerkship bonus, to associates who join the firm upon completion of a qualifying clerkship

 Summer associate profile: